bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bottema.md

 * In his thesis Bottema's elegant style in mathematics is already present.
 * The award of a doctorate did not mean that Bottema gave up being a school teacher.
 * Although Bottema taught in schools from 1924 to 1941, he also taught some university courses as a docent.
-* In 1930 Bottema married Femmina Catharina Johanna Berendsen on 21 August 1930 at Hengelo, Overijssel.
 * Femmina, known as Femmy, was more than one year younger than Oene Bottema.
-* Oene and Femmy Bottema had a daughter Willemina Wytske Bottema, born in Groningen, and a son born in Deventer.
 * In 1938 Bottema published his first book, De elementaire meetkunde van het platte vlak Ⓣ(The elementary geometry of the plane).
 * In 1941 Bottema left his position as director of the Rijks Hogere Burgerschool in Deventer when he was appointed as professor at the Technical University in Delft.
 * To avoid any bad feeling that might arise, the university decided to appoint Bottema to the chair which W A Versluys had held until 1935 but which had never been filled.